andOlga/umineko-catbox-english/README.md

 Bonus content (Tsubasa, Hane and the new Saku-exclusive stories) has not been touched at all yet.
 For now, it is fully in Japanese.
 I will get around to it when the main EPs are done.

+A more detailed list of items that are being worked on can be found [here](../../issues/3).

 ## Applying the patch

 ### On PC (via Switch emulation)